babakneza/cosmatic-app/.zencoder/rules/collaboration.md

 - Do not rely solely on judgment for important changes but present options and seek input
 - Provide clear explanations of the implications of different approaches

+## 5. No Auto-Build
+- Do not build the application (`npm run build`) unless explicitly requested
+- Type checking and linting are acceptable, but production builds require permission
+- Always wait for user instruction before running build commands

 These rules are mandatory and must be followed for all work on the BuyJan project.